Liquid-liquid extraction (LLE)

 The combined organic and aqueous phases flow into the separator chip, where the CMP forces the organic phase through the hydrophobic membrane, and if required, to collection.
 The aqueous phase does not pass through the hydrophobic membrane and can also either be collected or discarded to waste.

-A benefit of the ability to integrate the aqueous workup immediately after synthesis is the reduction of impurities that have occurred due to product degradation.
+A benefit of the ability to integrate the aqueous workup immediately after synthesis is the reduction of impurities, such as acidic compounds, that have occurred due to product degradation.

 Once the phases come into contact, they will form alternate slugs in the contacting pipe and this is called “slug flow”.
-The internal diameter of the contactor section of the pipe is minimal and at this scale diffusion of molecules into the preferred slug occurs rapidly, speeding up the process of separation.
+The internal diameter of the contactor section of the pipe is minimal, allowing rapid mass transfer and diffusion of molecules into the preferred slug, speeding up the process of separation.
 The work-up stage of reactions can occur in-line in seconds as opposed to over several minutes.

 Alongside this, liquid-liquid extraction in flow can separate two-phase mixtures that would be extremely difficult by typical techniques e.g. THF and an aqueous phase.
 As well as reducing the presence of emulsions containing impurities compared to analogous traditional separation techniques.